-- The Alleged Car: Rebus' decrepit car in Standing in Another Man's Grave, which parallels Rebus' own aging body.
+- The Alleged Car: Rebus' Saab 900, particularly in the later books when its increasingly decrepit state parallels Rebus' own aging body.

 - Always Murder: Somewhat justified.
-Rebus deals with murders exclusively (well, a few cases start off as missing persons...) but as a senior detective, that is pretty much what his workload would be.
+Rebus deals mostly with murders (well, a few cases start off as missing persons...) but as a senior detective, that is pretty much what his workload would be.
 However the short stories have him dealing with more mundane crimes, mainly theft.

 - Cowboy Cop: Rebus is less inclined to use physical violence than your average Cowboy Cop (although he's not entirely above it), but certainly has little place for rules and procedures when they stop him getting his man.

-- Defective Detective: Rebus has all the stereotypical personal problems associated with being a detective, ranging from what looks like PTSD in the earliest novels to excessive drinking.
+- Defective Detective: Rebus has all the stereotypical personal problems associated with being a detective, ranging from what looks like PTSD in the earliest novels to excessive drinking and a failed marriage.

-- Dirty Cop: Rebus is sometimes seen as one due to his closer-than-really-acceptable relationship with gangster Gerald "Big Ger" Cafferty, but he's really on the straight and narrow (mostly) and his relationship with Cafferty is more like Friendly Enemy at best.
+- Dirty Cop: Played With.
+Rebus is sometimes seen as one of these due to his closer-than-really-acceptable relationship with gangster Gerald "Big Ger" Cafferty, but he's really on the straight and narrow (mostly) and his relationship with Cafferty is more like Friendly Enemy at best.

 - Early-Installment Weirdness: Rankin has said that Rebus' interests in the early books (jazz music, in particular) were there because Rankin was into those things, and as the novels progressed, Rebus developed more of his own personality.

-- Hero Antagonist: In Standing in Another Man's Grave, Malcolm Fox, the protagonist of Rankin's novels about Internal Affairs, comes after Rebus because he suspects him of being a Dirty Cop due to his ongoing association with Cafferty (see Dirty Cop).
+- Hero Antagonist: In Standing in Another Man's Grave, Malcolm Fox, the protagonist of Rankin's novels about a police Internal Affairs unit, comes after Rebus because he suspects him of being a Dirty Cop due to his ongoing association with Cafferty.